cafeeaddev/ratemodule/README.md

 userid - id of the user who is evaluating timecreated - evaluation date

-Attention: In this version of the block we do not have an administrative area of reports, it will be available in the next version.
+Attention: In this version of the block we have added to the admin profile to be able to see a complete report of the stars given by the students.
+We are improving this report for an upcoming release.

 ## Contributions